-The ACCC Fixed Line Services Model has been designed to facilitate the application of a building block approach to set prices for declared fixed access services.
-The ACCC intends to release the model for comment by the telecommunications industry.
+The ACCC's Fixed Line Services Model has been designed to facilitate the application of a building block approach to set prices for declared fixed access services.
+The ACCC intends to release Version 1.2 of the model for comment by the telecommunications industry.